sagarpatel9697/git-tutorial/README.md

 ### What is GITHUB

-- server to upload repository
+- Website/Server to upload repository
-- backup funnctionality
+- Backup funnctionality
 - GUI for repo
-- managing team
+- Manage team

 ### Is GIT related to GITHUB